cuproPanda/Quarry/README.md

 # Quarry

 This mod adds a quarry for collecting rocks and resources in flat terrain.
-Up to four colonists can work at it.

 ![Preview](https://raw.githubusercontent.com/cuproPanda/QRY/master/About/Preview.PNG)